 The Ferrars consisted of an extended family spanning three generations, with friends and several elderly people who were housed in an almshouse.
 One of the family was Nicholas Ferrar, who was ordained as a deacon in 1626.
 Nicholas was the son of London merchant and an investor in the Virginia Company, the group responsible for founding the Virginia Colony in America in 1607.

 Business reverses convinced Nicholas and his brother John to renounce worldly concerns and retreat to a life of godliness and religious contemplation.
 The community at Little Gidding initially composed about 40 people.
-They evolved a life based around multiple daily services in church, and hourly devotions based around readings of the Gospels.
+They evolved a life based on multiple daily services in the church, and hourly devotions based on readings of the Gospels.

 Another name prominently associated with Little Gidding is that of poet TS Eliot.
 Eliot was moved after a visit to the church to compose a poem which made up part of his Four Quartets.
 The church is beautifully furnished as a collegiate church, with early 18th century benches.
 The setting in an idyllic spot beside Ferrar House is unforgettable.

 The church is run by the Parochial Church Council, while Ferrar House is operated by the Little Gidding Trust, a charitable organisation.

 Location: Signposted off the minor road between Steeple Gidding and Great Gidding, about 6 miles south west of Peterborough.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.